 Master Cicerone Overview

 The Master Cicerone exam challenges individuals to master every technical and aesthetic aspect of beer.
-Candidates must converse with professional brewers and chefs as a peer, demonstrate the tasting ability of a seasoned QC panel member and yet also speak with consumers using easy-to-understand but vividly descriptive language.
+Candidates must converse with professional brewers and chefs as a peer, demonstrate the tasting ability of a seasoned quality control panel member and yet also speak with consumers using easy-to-understand but vividly descriptive language.
 Those who possess these skills serve the industry as consultants, educators and knowledge leaders in various organizations.

 Passing Score: A grade of 85% overall is required to pass.
 For more detailed information please see Master Cicerone® Exam Scoring Breakdown further down the page.

-If you're postponing more than 6 months from your exam date, you will be charged a rescheduling fee of 50% of your registration, and will get the remainder of your fee in a coupon code towards another Master Cicerone registration.
+Postponement/Rescheduling: If you're postponing more than 6 months from your exam date, you will be charged a rescheduling fee of 50% of your registration, and will get the remainder of your fee in a coupon code towards another Master Cicerone registration.

 If you're postponing less than 6 months from your exam date or if you fail to attend the exam you are registered for without previously contacting a member of the Cicerone Certification Program staff, you forfeit your entire registration.